 One of my granddaughters graduated from college and is working in the Peace Corps.
 I find that the best way to chat with her is on Facebook.
-Recently, I posted a comparision an awkward situation she found herself in to something that she had experienced as a child.
+Recently, I posted a comparison of an awkward situation she found herself in to something that she had experienced as a child.
 She quickly wrote back, “Grandpa, don’t you realize that what you write on my Facebook page can be read by anyone who has identified himself or herself as my friend?”
 I did not, and I could not reach into my computer to delete what I had written on social media before three of her friends had “liked” the comment, and probably many more had read it.

 If you are impulsive, you know that uncomfortable feeling when you say or do something you wish you had not.
 You can’t pull the words back or undo the action.
 You do damage control with your friends, family, or someone at work by saying, “I’m sorry.
 That is not what I meant to say,” or “On second thought, maybe we could….”

 People with ADHD who are highly impulsive can check such misunderstandings when talking to a person face to face.
 The other person’s body language and facial expression tell a lot.
 Your conversation mate will give you clues about whether your “witty” remark went over well.
 However, one-on-one isn’t always a failsafe.
 Some people with ADHD can’t read body language and facial expressions.
 Talking on the phone is hard for them, because they can’t tell whether their words have offended someone.